webmaster-exit-1/AutoCloneNotFound/README.md

 # AutoCloneNotFound
 **ACNF** is a solution for packages not found in your GNU/Linux distro package/software repositories.

-I had originally created this script while using Termux (terminal emulator) in Android.
-I had cloned a project from Github then began to install the software dependencies, which lead to many "error, package not found!" messages from Termux's repo.
+  I had originally created this script while using Termux (terminal emulator) in Android and I had cloned a project from Github then began to install the software dependencies, which lead to many "error, package not found!" messages from Termux's repo.

-So I went about creating this bash function and/or standalone method script to aide with installing missing or "not found" software. <br>
+  So I went about creating this bash function to aide with installing missing or "not found" software. <br>

 9 times out of 10 times; If the software you need can't be found in your distro's repo(s).

 It's probably going to be found on Github. <br>

-Note: This function/script
-**DOES NOT** install software.
+Note: This function **DOES NOT** install software.
 It merely searches and clones the software. <br>

 Installing the software after the fact is still done by you, the end user. <br>

-You **WILL** need a Github personal api token to perform searches.
+You **WILL** need a Github personal api token to perform searches. <br>
 And you are subject to Github rate limiting you if your usage is deemed heavy on their servers.
 That has to do with Github, not my code.
 #